 In therapy, one of the approaches to helping people heal from the damage caused by emotionally immature parents is through “reparenting”.
 This is where the therapist provides the attuned, supportive relationship that the client did not experience as a child – helping them to develop their sense of self and self-worth.

 The book includes lots of short stories from people who had emotionally immature parents.
-The book helps you assess whether your parents and others around you emotionally mature or not.
+The book helps you assess whether your parents and others around you are emotionally mature or not.
 It explores the various coping strategies we might adopt as children that we retain into adulthood.
 It also explains why we may be attracted to “bad” relationships.
-Indirectly, the book also provides helpful parenting advice if you wish to have a deeper understanding of how your behaviour will impact the emotional health of your children.
+Indirectly, the book also provides helpful parenting advice if you wish to have a deeper understanding of how your behaviour might impact the emotional health of your children.

 I have summarised the main ideas here but urge you to read the book for yourself.